mgreiler/se-unlocked/Transcripts/EP_50_Measure_Productivity.md

+---
-# Episode 50: Do not measure productivity
+episode: "Episode 50: Do not measure productivity"
+permalink: /dont-measure-developer-productivity
+status: publish
+type: transcript
+---

 [00:00:00] Michaela: Hello, and welcome to the software engineering podcast.
 I'm your host, Dr. McKayla, and today is a special episode.
 Today is the 50th episdoe.